supechicken/ChromeOS-AutoLogin/README.md

 ## Installation

 > [!NOTE]
-> ChromeOS developer mode need to be enabled first, [see here](https://github.com/chromebrew/chromebrew?tab=readme-ov-file#prerequisites) for more information.
+> ChromeOS developer mode needs to be enabled first, [see here](https://github.com/chromebrew/chromebrew?tab=readme-ov-file#prerequisites) for more information.

 Run this in VT-2 console:
 ```shell